 Downloading as source

 Tested on Python 3.4 & 3.5.
-Probably also runs on other 3.x, but not on 2.x.
+Recent releases on 3.8.
+Probably also runs on other 3.x.
+Does not run on 2.x.

 Python dependencies are specified in setup.py.